usgs/wdfn-blog/content/operationalpull.md

 > now.
 As we research, we learn more about your needs, identifying
 > patterns that can be used to update our understanding.

-# Who are these users?
+# Who Are These Users?

 Are you an Operationalized Pull user?
 Anyone can use our APIs to become an Operationalized Pull user.
 Currently, people from various backgrounds are regular Operationalized